llvm/clangd-www/features.md

 | ClassScope              | classScope              | 12            |
 | FileScope               | fileScope               | 12            |
 | GlobalScope             | globalScope             | 12            |

+## Experimental C++20 Modules Support

+Clangd supports C++20 modules experimentally.
+We can enable this support by `--experimental-modules-support` option.
+The feature is still in experimental stage.
+Feedbacks are welcomed.